Sharp nonuniqueness for the Navier-Stokes equations: Introduction

-So far, the positive results suggest $\frac{2}{p} + \frac{d}{q} = 1$ as the critical regularity threshold for uniqueness/nonuniqueness of the weak solutions.
+So far, the positive results suggest the Ladyzhenskaya-Prodi-Serrin threshold $\frac{2}{p} + \frac{d}{q} = 1$ as the critical regularity threshold for uniqueness/nonuniqueness of the weak solutions.
 One would naturally ask what would happen in the super-critical regime $ \frac{2}{p} + \frac{d}{q} > 1$, or more specifically, whether the following conjecture is valid.

 \begin{conjecture} Let $d \geq 2$ and $p, q \in [1,\infty]$ such that $ \frac{2}{p} + \frac{d}{q} > 1$.
 Then